Kelvin-MKL/Kelvin-MKL/README.md

 - <h1>👋 Hi there</h1>
 - 🌱 I’m currently learning React Js.
-I have made a full stack blog application using MERN.
+I have made a full stack blog application using MERN with JWT.